Yosemite rock fall changes face of world-class climb

 "What used to be relatively easy climbing has gotten much more difficult," park geologist and climber Greg Stock said.

-Half Dome — an icon of the park that is visible throughout Yosemite Valley — is scaled by hundreds of experienced climbers each year.
+Half Dome — an icon of the park that is visible throughout Yosemite Valley — is scaled by hundreds of experienced climbers each year using ropes and cams inserted into rock fissures for leverage.

-The rock fell from halfway up the sheer face of Half Dome, which rises more than 1,000 feet.
+The most recent rock fell from halfway up the sheer face of Half Dome, which rises more than 1,000 feet.
 A path for hikers using cable handrails was not changed.

 There are several routes for climbers to scale Half Dome, but the one impacted when the rock fell ranks as one of the top 50 climbing destinations in North America, said Mike Gauthier, Yosemite's chief of staff and an avid climber.